microsoft/BotFramework-WebChat/HOOKS.md

 useAttachmentRenderer(): [AttachmentMiddleware]
 ```

 This function will return an activity renderer middleware.
 The middleware pattern is very similar to Redux.
-For example, a passthru middleware would looks like the following code.
+For example, a passthrough middleware would looks like the following code:

 ```js
 () => next => { activity, attachment } => next({ activity, attachment })